 Enhancing institutional links in this way ensures that the University has a seat at the table in international debates on research and science policy.

 Representing the University in international fora contributes to raising the institution's profile generally, which, in turn, can have a positive knock-on effect for researchers.

 The Guild of European Research-Intensive Universities

-Most recently, the University of Bern joined The Guild of European Research-Intensive Universities (The Guild) in June 2017, taking up its place in this network of peers of 19 universities in 14 countries.
+Most recently, the University of Bern joined The Guild of European Research-Intensive Universities (The Guild) in June 2017, taking up its place in this network of peers, which now counts 20 universities in 15 countries as members.

 "Joining the Guild is part of the University of Bern's internationalization strategy to enhance our standing as a player on the global stage.
 Membership will facilitate the University's links to institutions with similar interests and support its quest to hit new international heights," said Christian Leumann, the University of Bern's rector.